dhfbk/itaca-processing/annotation_guidelines/ITACA-IJCoL_annotation_guidelines.md

 | e          | conseguenza           | Contingency:Cause:Result         |          | x                |          |      |
 | e          | scopo                 | Contingency:Cause:Result + goal  |          | x                |          |      |

+>[!TIP]
+>**The case of 'e' + CONTINGENCY:Cause connectives**\
+>In Italian student essays is very common to find CONTINGENCY:Cause relations marked by a polysemic 'e' further specified by a more specialized connective (es. _e di conseguenza_, _e quindi_).
+In these cases, since the 'specific' meaning is carried by the more specialized connective, the 'e' should be labeled as simply EXPANSION:Conjunction.

 ## Comment
 This field is there to contain everything the annotator would like to point out: doubts on the belonging of the string to the connective class, doubts on the sense category or more fine grained information about the sense category, as well as semantic/syntactic problems with how the connective is used by the writer.

 ---
 # References
 - [ ] #todo add references